 As with all insurance policies, there are certain events, called perils, that a commercial property insurance policy protects against.
 While the covered losses may change depending on your provider, these are some of the most common perils that a commercial property insurance policy covers:

 Essentially, anything that you physically use for your business is considered business property and is covered by your policy.
-You don’t have to itemize your business property to get coverage, although completing an inventory will ensure that you have enough coverage for everything, including office chairs, reams of paper and other supplies.
+You don’t have to itemize your business property to get coverage, although completing an inventory will ensure that you have enough coverage for everything, including office chairs, paper and other supplies.
+Commercial property insurance covers:

-Certain types of losses are not covered by a commercial insurance policy.
-Common exclusions include damage and loss resulting from a hurricane, earthquake or flood.
+Just like all insurance, not everything is covered.
+Some common exclusions include damage and loss resulting from a hurricane, earthquake or flood.
 Coverage for these natural disasters often requires a companion policy to the commercial property policy.
 Read through your policy to identify any exclusions of coverage.

 Also note that a commercial property policy will not protect you from general liability claims.
 General liability claims include third-party claims when you are responsible for injury or property damage to others.
 It protects businesses from claims related to bodily injury, property damage and advertising injury.
 For example, if you break something that belongs to a client, you’ll need to make a general liability claim.